Spacefreak18/monocoque/README.md

 - you can actually connect the motors how you wish, but you'd have to make the appropriate changes to the config and to the arduino sketch.

 ## Getting car tyre diameter for rumbles to work
-- User needs to start monocoque and drive the new ca straight at 70 kmph and then stop steering, acc or brake input
+- User needs to start monocoque and drive the new car straight at 70 kmph and then stop steering, acc or brake input

 ## Testing
 ```